wulms/bidsconvertr/docs/_sources/md_files/tutorial.md.txt

 # Tutorial

-This procedure should demonstratehow tu use the BIDSconvertR.
+This procedure should demonstrate how to use the BIDSconvertR.
 We appreciate the [BIDScoin](https://github.com/Donders-Institute/bidscoin) team's permission to use their sample data.

 ## The installation procedure